A Day in the Life of a Child With Sensory Processing Issues

 Sensory processing issues can exist on their own.
 People with

-autism might struggle with them, too.
+anxiety, or autism might struggle with them, too.